 Sure, the Big Apple in the depths of winter can also be bone-chillingly cold, especially for first time visitors, but it really is the most magical – and most affordable – time to visit New York.

 Deep winter – January and February – means cheap deals on hotel room rates and great deals on dining, shopping and Broadway shows.
+You can also save big on tours, tickets and attractions.

 The city also tends to thin out after Christmas and New Year, so it’s much less busy, with shorter queues at major attractions and tables surprisingly easy to come by at many popular restaurants.